 - They now have the tools to start forming a personal identity which includes self-concept (what they believe about themselves) and self-esteem (how they feel about their self-concept, do they feel approval from others, do they feel SUPPORT from others).
 Just being aware and supportive can move their needle forward.

-- The 5 developmental tasks they will be using to figure out their personal identity are: 1) becoming independent 2) achieving a sense of competence 3) establishing social status 4) experiencing intimacy 5) determining sexual identity.
+- The 5 developmental tasks they will use to figure out their personal identity are: 1) becoming independent 2) achieving a sense of competence 3) establishing social status 4) experiencing intimacy 5) determining sexual identity.

 #2.
-They express themselves through debate due to new reasoning and logic skills.
+They express themselves through debate because of new reasoning and logic skills.

 - Don’t take it personally or as a test to your authority.